Imagine you're a handy homeowner, ready to roll up your sleeves and tackle any home improvement project.

 One day, you notice that your toilet is constantly running, leaking, or just past its prime, and it's time for an upgrade.
 The question arises: Is it easy to replace a toilet?

-Whether you're considering to replace a toilet due to necessity or simply because you want to give your bathroom a fresh look, we have practical advice and professional guidance.
+Whether you're considering replacing a toilet due to necessity or simply because you want to give your bathroom a fresh look, we have the practical advice and professional guidance.

 So let's dive right in!

 Can You Just Replace a Toilet?